Ethel Reed: Later life and death

 Reed was unable to find work after moving to Europe; she turned to drugs and alcohol after years of disappointment.
 Her circumstances in England are difficult to trace, and certain records of her final years have yet to surface.
 However, according to research, she died in her sleep in 1912.
 Her biographer has asserted that alcoholism and the use of sleeping medications contributed to her death.

+Recognition after death

+In March 2022, Poster House opened Ethel Reed: I Am My Own Person, a show featuring poster and magazine cover illustrations Reed designed in the late 19th and early 20th centuries.